MicrochipTech/unicens-linux-daemon/cfg/README.md

 	<Node Address="0x2B0"/>
 </Unicens>
 ```
-With this example the mentioned devices are allowed to join the network.
+With this example, the mentioned devices are allowed to join the network.
 As there is no additional information given, the devices can communicate via the Control
 and Ethernet channel but there is no dedicated channels for Audio or Video transmission.